tongalumina/bioc4010/tut3/README.md

 | ritonavir.pdbinfo  | Info of all Ritonavir co-complex structures|
 | usp9xcd.fa      | FASTA sequence of USP9X catalytic domain|
 | rabs.fa | FASTA sequences of all human RAB GTPases |

+## Assignment

+Make the NJ tree from the rabs.fa, and find out which is the closest paralog of RAB37.